 I'm holding out for a hero till the end of the night

 He's gotta be strong and he's gotta be fast

-"Holding Out for a Hero" is a 1984 music video by Bonnie Tyler, used as a soundtrack for the film Footloose.
-In a similar situation to "Total Eclipse Of The Heart", while the song is a desperate but otherwise Silly Love Song, the video is quite different.
+"Holding Out for a Hero" is a 1984 song written by Jim Steinman and recorded by Bonnie Tyler, used as a soundtrack for the film Footloose.
+In a similar situation to "Total Eclipse of the Heart", while the song is a desperate but otherwise Silly Love Song, the video is quite different.
 It can be seen here.

 "Holding Out for These Tropes":

 - Cowboy: There are outlaw cowboys dressed in black, and a good cowboy dressed in white, and all of them ride on horseback.

 - Damsel in Distress: Bonnie is quite the proverbial one in Western style, calling out to the angels for help and invoking them to send a Knight in Shining Armor to save her.